DCAN-Labs/cifti-connectivity/README.md

 These arguments can be included without a value.

-`--make_conn_conc` will make a list of connectivity matrices created by this wrapper.
+`--matrices_conc` will make a list of connectivity matrices created by this wrapper.
 By default, the wrapper will not make a list.
 Running `cifti_conn_pairwise_corr` will only work if a list of connectivity matrices already exists.
-This wrapper can create a list by running `cifti_conn_matrix` or `cifti_conn_template` with this `--make_conn_conc` flag included.
+This wrapper can create a list by running `cifti_conn_matrix` or `cifti_conn_template` with this `--matrices_conc` flag included.
+If the flag is included with an argument, then the wrapper will save the `.conc` file to that path.
+Otherwise, the wrapper will automatically generate the `.conc` file name and save a file with that name in the `--output` folder.

 `--keep_conn_matrices` will make the wrapper keep the `dconn/pconn` files after creating them.
 Otherwise, it will delete the `d/pconns` after adding them to the average `d/pconn`.
 The `d/pconn` files are needed to run `cifti_conn_pairwise_corr`, which compares the `d/pconn` files to the average file created by `cifti_conn_template`.
 So if this flag is excluded and `cifti_conn_pairwise_corr` is run, then the `d/pconn` files will be kept until the `pairwise_corr` script finishes.